rust-unofficial/too-many-lists/text/second-generic.md

 list.
 That part's inferred for us based on the fact that we're returning it from a function that expects a `List<T>`.

-Alright, let's move on to iteration!
+Alright, let's move on to totally new *behaviour*!